KaiserWerk/ERAF-Go-SDK/README.md

 This is an SDK to read, edit and create *Entity-related Authentication Format* files, *entity* meaning a person, a device, an app, an endpoint or whatever it is you want to authenticate.

-This is a prototype implementation, using BigEndian, currently only tested on windows/amd64.
-Tests on other OS/Arch combinations are due.

 There is of course some slight overhead.
 The data fields, like ``Certificate`` or ``Nonce`` can all be empty, but there is always space reserved for headers, even if no data has been set yet.
-This overhead currently amounts to __42 bytes__.
+This overhead currently amounts to __42 bytes__, plus 3 bytes for the version.
+If this is acceptable for your use case, please give it a try out and give feedback whether it works out for you.

+## Due tests

+This is a prototype implementation, using BigEndian, currently only tested on windows/amd64.

+* Tests on other OS/Arch combinations
+* Stress tests to check overall performance
+* Integration tests

 ## Purpose